VectorInstitute/flex_model/README.md

 # FlexModel
 [![Documentation Status](https://readthedocs.org/projects/flexmodel/badge/?version=latest)](https://flexmodel.readthedocs.io/en/latest/)

+# Installation

+## With pip
+Run the command: `pip install flex-model`.

+## From Source
+Clone the repository and run `pip install .` from the project directory.
+You can install other dependencies via the respective requirements file located in `requirements/`.

 ## Current WIPs
 * ~~Adding more rigorous tess for hook function behaviours~~
 * Implement strategies for hanlding distributed `save_ctx` and `trainable_modules`